getyoti/yoti-doc-scan-react-native/README.md

 React Native autolinking will handle the rest of the native configuration.
 Should autolinking fail, consult the [troubleshooting instructions](#troubleshooting).

+Note: Your iOS may be crashing at runtime, this can be fixed by enabling `use_frameworks!` in your `podfile`.

 ## React Native 0.59.x installation

 Install the library with: